FortiGate

 Solution

-2. This feature is used by v7.0 and above to pre-probe the server for its certificate so that read-only certificate inspection is done before a client-server connection is established.
+Certificate probing (certificate-probe) is a feature that was introduced in v7.0: This feature is used by v7.0 and above to pre-probe the server for its certificate, the FortiGate performs a CERTIFICATE INSPECTION before the actual client-server connection is established.

 • Validity (not expired or revoked).